AuroraMaster/react-native-ohos-library/en/react-native-image-capinsets-next.md

 ### 3.Configure CMakeLists and introduce ImageCapinsetsNextPackage

-> [!TIP] If using version 0.6.2, please skip this chapter.
+> If you are using version <= 0.6.1-0.0.4, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add：